RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 2.md

 ### Question # 1 - Data	centers	have	components	that	are	either	internal	or	externalredundancies.
 Which	of	the	following	is	considered	an	internal redundancy?
 A.	Generators.
 B.	Power	feeds.
 C.	Power	distribution	units.
 D.	Building	access	points.

 ### Question # 2 - Limits	 within 	a 	cloud	environment	can	be	either	hard	limits	or	limits capable	of	adjusting	 to	current	demands	 and	circumstances.
 Which	of	the following	 concepts	 encapsulates	allowing	a	limit	to	adjust	to	current circumstances,	without	the	actual	limit	 value	changing?
 A.	Loaning.
 B.	Borrowing.
-C.	Adapting.
+C.	Adaptin g.
 D.	Scaling.

 ### Question # 3 - When 	dealing 	with	a	cloud	 environment	that	has	resource	pooling	and multitenancy,	a	cloud	 customer 	may	want	contractual	assurances	that sufficient	resources	 to	 start	 and	operate	 their 	services	will	always	be available.
 What	is	this	type	of	assurance	 called?
 A.	Limit.
 B.	Reservation.
 C.	Share.
 D.	Guarantee.

 ### Question # 4 - A	BCDR	plan	has	several	different	 types	of	operations	and	major components.
 Which	of	the	following 	is	the 	most	often	 overlooked	part	of the	overall	process,	both	in	testing 	and	in	planning?
 A.	Recovery	of	services.